justinethier/husk-scheme/docs/Continuations.markdown

         >>= bindVarArgs avarargs
         >>= (evalBody abody)

-In a nutshell, we create a copy of the function's closure (input environment), bind the function arguments to that copy, and pass the Scheme code to `continueEval` to begin the evaluation process.
+In a nutshell, we create a copy of the function's closure (input environment), bind the function arguments to that copy, and pass the Scheme code to `continueEval` to evaluate the function body.

 ###call/cc
 Here is the implementation of `call/cc`.
 Since husk uses CPS, the code is actually quite simple: